Guide Likely

 The RDR2 Legacy: An Already Impressive Foundation

 To understand where GTA 6 could go, you need to know where it’s coming from.
-And Red Dead 2’s NPC system was already a technical feat:
+Red Dead 2’s NPC system was already a technical feat:

 • Daily routines: NPCs woke up, went to work, ate, came home.
 Every named character had a schedule